 Completed Drum or Rattle?

 This is very much a personal choice.
-I think it's great if you put your own energy into completing your
+It was great if you would put your own energy into completing your

 drum or your rattle.
-Making your own drum or rattle is "highly doable," even if you have never worked with rawhide
+Making your own drum or rattle was "highly doable," even if you had never worked with rawhide

-Still, not everyone feels confident in making their own drum or rattle, and I am willing to make them for those individuals.
+Still, not everyone felt confident in making their own drum or rattle, and I was willing to make them for those individuals.